Package 'arcgeocoder'

 Details

-Bounding boxes can be located using different online tools, as Bounding Box Tool.
+Bounding boxes can be located using online tools, such as Bounding Box Tool.

-arc_geo_categories() also understands a single string of categories separated by commas ("Cinema,Museum"), that would be internally treated as c("Cinema", "Museum").
+arc_geo_categories() also understands a single string of categories separated by commas ("Cinema,Museum"), which is treated internally as c("Cinema", "Museum").

 Value

 A tibble object with the results.
-See the details of the output in ArcGIS REST API Service output.
+See output details in ArcGIS REST API service output.

 outsr

-The spatial reference can be specified as either a well-known ID (WKID).
-If not specified, the spatial reference of the output locations is the same as that of the service ( WGS84, i.e. WKID = 4326)).
+The spatial reference can be specified as a well-known ID (WKID).
+If not specified, the spatial reference of the output locations is the same as that of the service (WGS84, that is, WKID = 4326).

 See arc_spatial_references for values and examples.